 - Ran a succession of races of varying lengths for a number of different charities

 - Taken part in various charity golf days

 - Collected donations for local foodbanks

 Our local community is important to us and we are proud to play an active role in supporting it.
-As well as raising money for our own community fund, the LB150 fund, we support over 100 local groups and charities with free or discounted fees on our professional services.
+As well as raising money for our own community fund, we support over 100 local groups and charities with free or discounted fees on our professional services.